Siege365/LejeepneyAdmin/README.md

 **Jeepney Route Management System — Admin Panel & API**

-A Laravel-based web admin panel for managing jeepney routes, landmarks, and customer support tickets in Cebu.
+A Laravel-based web admin panel for managing jeepney routes, landmarks, and customer support tickets in Davao.
 Includes a REST API consumed by the **LeJeepney Flutter mobile app**.

 ---